 Code Reviews Made Easy: WhatTheDiff

-WhatTheDiff is a king among AI software development tools to summarize your pull requests and offers auto-suggestions for improvements.
+WhatTheDiff is a king among AI software development tools to summarize your pull requests and offer auto-suggestions for improvements.
 Perfect for fast-paced teams handling frequent PRs.
 Key features include:

 - Instant recommendations for code restructuring,